What To See in Hong Kong – Wisdom Path in Hong Kong Lantau Island

 We will not assume to know all there is about this lovely Heart Sutra.
 The above is just a brief explanation.
 For more information, it is best to read up more about this sutra from Buddhist websites, attend talks by monks about this sutra, read books about it, or visit Buddhist libraries.

-If you have ANY questions about this post or Hong Kong, ANY at all, please submit your questions as comments below.
+If you have ANY questions about What To See in Hong Kong – Wisdom Path or Hong Kong, ANY at all, please submit your questions as comments below.
 I will be happy to help you out.

 Thank you for reading this.